Skip to main content

 7. Bring the gravy back up to heat before serving and adjust consistency with water if required.

-How to Prepare the toppings
+How to Prepare the Toppings

 1. Prepare the Pico De Gallo as instructed here and the guacamole as instructed here.
 Or you can pick it up from your favourite store.